 Must have at least one year of hands-on farm production experience (growing for market, CSA, wholesale, on-farm employment or internship, participation in farmer training program, or similar)

 Must have fewer than 10 years hands-on farm production experience

 Must have a farm or produce-related business (can include farming to make and sell value added products such as jams, pickles, spices, herbal remedies, etc.) - if you have been farming, but have not registered your business that's okay

-Can commit to participating in the program from April - September 2021 (see below)
+Can commit to participating in the program from March - October 2024

 Can provide 2 references: 1 from a farmer and 1 from a community-based organization